shilman/test-runner-playwright/README.md

 ## Running the demo

+- Install with: `pnpm install`
-- Test your storybook with: `pnpm test`
+- Test the storybook with: `pnpm test`

 ## Developing

+- Install with: `pnpm install`
 - Run unit tests with: `pnpm run vitest`
 - Run storybook with: `pnpm run storybook`
 - Test your storybook with: `pnpm test`